uwgraphics/VisSelect/README.md

 # VisSelect
-A Python package for designing subset selection for data visualization by blendng visualization goals in composable objective functions
+A Python package for designing subset selection for data visualization by blending visualization goals as composable objective functions